Horace Cutler: Leader of the GLC

 When the Conservatives lost control of the GLC in 1973 and Sir Desmond Plummer resigned as their Leader in 1974, Cutler was chosen as his successor.
-He was a populist and a showman who delighted in stunts, and when he won the 1977 GLC elections he became a very flamboyant Leader.
+When he won the 1977 GLC elections he became Leader.
 He was sceptical of the merits of the GLC, seeing it as "too big, too remote and too shadowy", and set up an inquiry under Sir Frank Marshall into its powers and existence; Marshall found enough to justify the continuation of the GLC.

 Cutler wanted to extend the Jubilee line into Docklands but was refused the money by the Labour Government.
-Investment on the London Underground was not substantial and decisions taken during his period of office have been much criticised subsequently for leading to poor infrastructure in the long term.
-Cutler was also noted for meddling in detailed Underground management, which London Transport Chairman Sir Peter Masefield had to persuade him to stop.
-He also made a bid to host the Olympic Games of 1988, being a sports fanatic, but the national government were not supportive of this.
+Investment on the London Underground was not substantial and decisions taken during his period of office have been criticised subsequently for leading to poor infrastructure in the long term.
+Cutler was also noted for meddling in detailed Underground management, which London Transport Chairman Peter Masefield had to persuade him to stop.
+He also made a bid to host the 1988 Summer Olympics, but the national government were not supportive of this.

-Horace Cutler was knighted in the 1979 Birthday Honours.
+Horace Cutler was knighted in the 1979 Birthday Honours with the support of Margaret Thatcher, whom he had deeply admired.

-Cutler would end up being the last Conservative leader of the GLC, and the last elected leader of the party in London-wide government until Boris Johnson in 2008.
+Cutler was the last Conservative leader of the GLC, and the last elected leader of the party in London-wide government until Boris Johnson in 2008.

 Loss of power

-In the 1981 GLC elections, Cutler made a great deal of the fact that Andrew McIntosh was likely to be deposed by the much more left-wing Ken Livingstone if the Labour Party won.
+In the 1981 GLC elections, Cutler made a great deal of the fact that if Labour won, its local leader, Andrew McIntosh, was likely to be replaced by the more left-wing Ken Livingstone.
 He concentrated on attacking Livingstone during the campaign, saying that he wished to establish a Marxist power-base in London.
 Nevertheless, Labour won, and McIntosh was duly voted out in favour of Livingstone.
-Cutler gave up the Conservative Leadership in 1982, and left politics when the GLC was abolished in 1986.
+Cutler gave up the Conservative Leadership in 1982.
+The Conservatives added a pledge to abolish the GLC in their next election manifesto.
+Cutler was not informed of this before it was published; he viewed this as a profound betrayal by Thatcher, and a permanent rift formed between the two.
+After the GLC was abolished in 1986, he left politics.

 Personal life

-He died in Gerrards Cross, Buckinghamshire at age 84 in 1997.
+In 1934, Cutler married Betty Martin; they had one son and divorced in 1954.
+In 1957, he married Christine Muthesius, with whom he had four children.

+In retirement, Cutler lived in Ibiza for many years, but returned to England at the end of his life, dying at a care home in Gerrards Cross, Buckinghamshire, on 2 March 1997, aged 84.